Raise your hand if you have ever been personally victimized by an overflowing, cluttered, anxiety-inducing inbox. ✋

 The hook model: What makes email devilishly addictive

-The average full-time worker in America receives 120 messages per day, and spends around 2.6 hours reading and answering emails.
-And, on average, professionals check their email 15 times per day, or every 37 minutes.
+The average full-time worker in America receives 120 messages per day and spends around 2.6 hours reading and answering emails.
+On average, professionals check their email 15 times per day, or every 37 minutes.

 Why do we feel the urge to check our email so often, so compulsively, and yet so unnecessarily?

 It’s the attention economy.

 According to Nir Eyal, companies are increasingly using a new, stronger habit-forming mechanism to hook users called the Hook Model.